tayloraswift/swift-png/examples/README.md

     }
 }
 ```

+> **warning:** do not unpack indices to a color target that is not [`UInt8`](https://developer.apple.com/documentation/swift/uint8). if you unpack them to a target of a different bit width, such as [`UInt16`](https://developer.apple.com/documentation/swift/uint16), the indices will get rescaled to fill the range of that integer type.

 We can verify that the indices we read back with our custom deindexing function are identical to the grayscale samples we originally passed to the packing initializer.